gnu-octave/octave-sqlite/README.md

 * rollback - rollback a transaction when not in autocommit mode
 * isopen - verify the database is open

+It also provides a basic table implementation `dbtable`, but will also use a table class if available.

 ## Installing the Toolkit

 The toolkit can be installed in Octave 6.0 and greater.
 It has a dependency